Rethinking SNN Online Training and Deployment: Gradient-Coherent Learning via Hybrid-Driven LIF Model: Abstract

 \section{Abstract}

-Spiking Neural Networks (SNNs) are considered to have enormous potential in the future development of Artificial Intelligence (AI) due to their brain-inspired and energy-efficient properties.
-In the current supervised learning domain of SNNs, compared to vanilla Spatial-Temporal Back-propagation (STBP) training, online training can effectively overcome the risk of GPU memory explosion and has received widespread academic attention.
-However, the current proposed online training methods cannot tackle the inseparability problem of temporal dependent gradients and merely aim to optimize the training memory, resulting in no performance advantages compared to the STBP training models in the inference phase.
-To address the aforementioned challenges, we propose Efficient Multi-Precision Firing (EM-PF) model, which is a family of advanced spiking models based on floating-point spikes and binary synaptic weights.
-We point out that EM-PF model can effectively separate temporal gradients and achieve full-stage optimization towards computation speed and memory footprint.
-Experimental results have demonstrated that EM-PF model can be flexibly combined with various techniques including random back-propagation, parallel computation and channel attention mechanism, to achieve state-of-the-art performance with extremely low computational overhead in the field of online learning.
+Spiking Neural Networks (SNNs) are considered to have enormous potential in the future development of Artificial Intelligence due to their brain-inspired and energy-efficient properties.
+Compared to vanilla Spatial-Temporal Back-propagation (STBP) training methods, online training can effectively avoid the risk of GPU memory explosion.
+However, current online learning frameworks cannot tackle the gradient discrepancy problem between the forward and backward process, merely aiming to optimize the GPU memory, resulting in no performance advantages compared to the STBP-based models in the inference stage.
+To address the aforementioned challenges, we propose Hybrid-Driven Leaky Integrate-and-Fire (HD-LIF) model family for efficient online learning, which respectively adopt different spiking calculation mechanism in the upper-region and lower-region of the firing threshold.
+We theoretically point out that our learning framework can effectively separate temporal gradients and address the misalignment problem of surrogate gradients, as well as achieving full-stage optimization towards learning precision, memory complexity and power consumption.
+Experimental results have demonstrated that our scheme is enable to achieve state-of-the-art performance for multiple evaluation metrics, breaking through the traditional paradigm of SNN online training and deployment.
+Code is available at \href{https://github.com/hzc1208/HD_LIF}{here}.